MindPort-GmbH/VR-Builder-Documentation/README.md

 1. Pull this repo in a VR Builder Unity project folder (same level as Assets folder).
 2. Use DocFX DocFX 2.59.4.
 At the time of writing, it can be installed from chocolatey running `choco install docfx`.
 3. To create PDFs, you also need wkhtmltopdf.
 Can be installed from chocolatey as well, `choco install wkhtmltopdf`.
+4. To build API Metadata, you'll need MSBuild that can be installed from the VS installer.

 ## Usage